d0minicO/mhscanR/README.md

 Requires Biostrings, stringi, stringr, BSgenome, GenomicRanges and tidyverse.
 If the mhscanR installation fails, see http://bioconductor.org/ and https://www.tidyverse.org/ for help installing these packages first.

-Queries, bugs, or discussions welcome: dominic.owens@balliol.ox.ac.uk
+Queries, bugs, or discussions welcome: dominic.owens@utoronto.ca

 License
 ----